 The following Berlin newspaper extracts are difficult to read so there is a link to each article via the newspaper title under each review.

-A review of ‘Der Mann mit der Kamera’ in one of the main Berlin newspapers in the Saturday 6th July edition of Deutsche Allgemeine Zeitung (unfortunately difficult to read even in the original as it is typeset in Fraktur black letter script).
+A review of ‘Der Mann mit der Kamera’ in the Saturday 6th July edition of Deutsche Allgemeine Zeitung (unfortunately difficult to read even in the original as it is typeset in Fraktur black letter script).
+DAZ was one of the principal German newspapers.

 A mixed review that rather misses the point of the film in the 10th July edition of Berliner Volks-Zeitung (translation below).
 The misplaced photograph of the star of ‘Sweet and Sinful’ illustrating the piece would have also irritated Dziga Vertov I imagine!